pabllopf/ECommercePrice-Technical-Lead-Challenge-of-Inditex/contributing.md

 Write meaningful commit messages to make the history easier to understand:

 - Use the present tense ("Add feature" not "Added feature").
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
+- Use the imperative mood ("Fix bug in order processing" not "Fixes bug in order processing").
 - Include a brief summary of the changes made.
 - Reference issues and pull requests when applicable (e.g., `Fixes #123`).

 ## Acknowledgments

 We appreciate your contributions!
-If your pull request is merged, you will be listed as a contributor in the project's [Contributors](https://github.com/username/alis/graphs/contributors) section.
+If your pull request is merged, you will be listed as a contributor in the project's [Contributors](https://github.com/username/ecommerceprice/graphs/contributors) section.

-Thank you for helping make Alis better for everyone!
+Thank you for helping make **ECommercePrice** better for everyone!

----